Menu

 Common names:Philodendron ‘White Wave’, Philodendron ‘White measure’

-Native to:Tropical rainforests of Central and South America
+Native to:Not found in the wild, originated from tropical rainforests of Central and South America

 Toxicity:Toxic to both pets and humans